Original Thai Red Bull

 Red Bull creator Chaleo Yoovidhya died in March 2012, leaving behind an unparalleled energy drink phenomenon and industry.
 Not since Coca-Cola and YouTube spectacles involving numerous tabs of Alka Seltzer has a carbonated beverage caused such frenzy and reverence throughout the world.
 And let's not forget Red Bull's braggin' rights as first super-caffeinated hard liquor mixer to regularly prompt trips to the ER.
-Online shop Thailand Unique certainly hasn't forgotten its native son Yoovidhya, his legacy, or the fact that Original Thai Red Bull is 3 to 4 times more "effective" that its Western counterpart.
-They're selling 150 ml bottles of version 1.0 for $1.90.
+Remember Thailand's native son Yoovidhya, his legacy, and the fact that Original Thai Red Bull is 3 to 4 times more "effective" than its Western counterpart with a 150 ml bottle of version 1.0.

 Now, what they mean by "more effective" I'm not really sure.
 What's admitted is that Thai Red Bull is sweeter than US Red Bull, and that Thai Red Bull is non-carbonated, which makes it easier to chug.
 It also lacks our version's taurine, which is the amino acid I always thought gave Red Bull the wings it passes along to those who ingest it.
 I suppose there could be some secret ingredients--such as enzymes that boost caffeine's powers, or Bangkok sewer scorpion venom--in Thai Red Bull that make it the #1 choice of Muay Thai fighters jonesing to jack up their neurotransmitters prior to administering ass-kickings, but this information is not specified.

 DudeIWantThat.com is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 As an Amazon Associate we earn from qualifying purchases.
 Learn more.